astout55555/astout55555/README.md

 ## Recent AI-focused Work

+Most recently, I created [an MCP for GovQL](https://github.com/govql/govql/pull/32), so users can simply prompt their IDE agents (or Claude Desktop, etc.) in natural language to query the federal data made available through GovQL's GraphQL API.
+I've also been making other contributions to the project that aren't AI-related.

-Most recently, I designed and ran an experiment to see if I could improve the output of LLM models by using an agentic debate structure, and the results are promising!
+Earlier this year, I designed and ran an experiment to see if I could improve the output of LLM models by using an agentic debate structure, and the results are promising!
 You can read more about it in [a short write-up I published](https://medium.com/@alex.stout55555/agentic-debate-an-architectural-solution-to-the-limitations-of-an-llm-model-ad6a73a525df), and see the full details in the pinned "Shoulder Agent" repo.

 Before that, I was contributing to the Mastra AI framework, a TypeScript-based agentic AI framework.
 You can see my contributions (partnering with @zijin1994) in the pinned Mastra repo, but I'll also link to my favorite contribution here, a [native Datadog exporter for Mastra](https://github.com/mastra-ai/mastra/pull/11305).
 I also put together [a diagram](https://excalidraw.com/#json=Ja6T5ZppXsNh61l3ci--H,uVSDlNJ_SDbk8ugilU_mfQ) to help explain a lot of its design and core behavior; it is not a complete representation of the exporter, though (e.g. it doesn't explain the way the configuration options work).